ozalpozqur/altogic-auth-nuxt2/README.md

 };
 ```

 Create a file named **index.js** into api folder.
 Then paste the code below into the file.

+In this file, we will create our API endpoints, for example, login, register, logout, etc.
 ```js
 import express from 'express';
 import altogic from '../libs/altogic';